zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Yasmani says, “Maybe it’s nice for some families, b ut I dread my family get- togethers.”
 “To dread” (dread) means to be worried about something, to not want something to happen.
 “To dread” is the opposite of “to look forward to.”
 If you “look forward to” something, you want something to happen.
 You desire something to happen.
 “To dread” is the opposite.
 “T o dread” is to be afraid that something will happen or worried about something th at might happen.

 A “get-together” is a informal gathering of people,  usually for some social reason – a birthday party, a Christmas celebration, or sim ply time for people to come together and relax, talk, and have a good time.
 The  noun “get-together” comes from the phrasal verb “to get together.”
 Yasmani dr eads his family get-togethers.
 Nancy asks, “How come?”
-“How come” is another way o f saying, “Why?”
+“How come” is another way of saying, “Why?”

 Yasmani responds, “I have a big family and there ha s always been a lot of sibling rivalry.”
 Your “siblings” (siblings) are your broth ers and sisters.
 “Sibling” is a general term for brothers and sisters.
 It’s not tha t common in conversational English.
 Normally someone will refer to his brother s or his sisters, or say simply, “my brothers and sisters.”
 But if you want a single  term for that, it would be “sibling.”
 Your “siblings” are your brothers and si sters.
 When you say “sibling,” you’re not specifying if it’s a brother or a sister .